-▶️ Bend-La Pine School board discusses Local Option Levy
+▶️ Bend-La Pine School Board discusses local option levy

-“It was explaining how a levy works, when a levy would be put out to the district, how it would what it would cost, what it might be able to fund, and that was really for us, but also for the community because ultimately the community is the people that we’re going to be going to,” said BLS board chair Melissa Barnes Dholokia.
-“We’re going to be asking for their support.”
+“It was explaining how a levy works, when a levy would be put out to the district, how it would what it would cost, what it might be able to fund, and that was really for us, but also for the community because ultimately the community is the people that we’re going to be going to,” said Bend-La Pine School Board Chair Melissa Barnes Dholokia.

-The Bend-La Pine School board listened to a presentation on a potential local option levy on Tuesday night.

 “One of the things that this process is going to do is look at what is most important for this community and what do they want to see in our schools, and what are they willing to fund with a local option levy,” said Dholakia.